 The trade chart offers information about trading history on the market.
 By viewing it you can see tendencies and make predictions to fulfill your trading strategy.

 1. Market selector lets you chose the market to display data for.
-Blue bar on the bottom indicates current market, the number shows price of the last order matched on this market.
+The blue bar on the bottom indicates the current market, the number shows the price of the last order matched on this market.

 - Last price: the price at which the latest order has matched on the market